purpleprotocol/purplecoin/doc/crowdsale.md

 * Once the KYC verification is complete, you must wait for the sale to end.
 * Once the sale has ended, you can generate a Purplecoin address and transfer your XPU to the main chain.

+### What can I do with Purplecoins?
+Purplecoins are used to pay the transactions fees when using the ledger for any purpose.
+They are the oil that powers the Purplecoin machine.
+As such, we should rather present what can be achieved with the Purplecoin platform.
+You can:
+* File and then be able to authenticate any document publicly.
+* Create any form of digital asset, representation of a real asset, or any form of digital representation of something that can be exchanged.
+Examples: Cryptocurrencies, FIAT currency representations, shareholders register, concert or venue tickets, the currency of a video game economy, NFTs or any other use-case that requires a tamper-proof ledger.
+* Exchange any asset for any other asset that is built on top if the spending conditions on both assets allows it.
+* Build and deploy scalable smart contracts that can be used by billions of users.

+Any asset can also be used to pay transaction fees by exchanging it with Purplecoins in an atomic swap in the same transaction if there exists a liquidity provider for the pair.

 ### KYC Escrow
 All funds are held in escrow in the crowdsale smart contract until a beneficiary's identity has been confirmed.
 The beneficiary is able to refund their purchase if their identity verification failed.